pmorie/node-documentation/README.writing_cartridges.md

 ##### Description

 The `setup` script is responsible for creating and/or configuring the files that were copied from the cartridge repository into the gear's directory.
+If you have used ERB templates for software configuration this is where you would processes those files.
+An example would be PHP's php.ini file:

+    upload_tmp_dir = "<%= ENV['OPENSHIFT_HOMEDIR'] %>php-5.3/tmp/"
+    session.save_path = "<%= ENV['OPENSHIFT_HOMEDIR'] %>php-5.3/sessions/"

+Other candidates for templates are httpd configuration files for `includes`, configuring database to store persistent data in the OPENSHIFT_DATA_DIR, and setting the application name in the pom.xml file.

 Lock context: `unlocked`